Godnica/pokemon-tournament/README.md

 docker run -p 8080:8080 pokemon-app
 ```

-let's now start the backend application in nest returning to the root of the project.
+let's now start a new terminal in the root of the project.
 ```
 cd ../api
 ```